 Describe your plans or programs you have developed and will implement to increase digital literacy, for example, support through online training, for this project?

-TC has made educating the public on broadband and the need for it a priority for the past several years.
-One discovery made was that people of all socio-economic levels did not understand the increased need for bandwidth and what speed they required for a positive experience.
-In fact, even professionals, when asked during presentations what speed they had, seldom knew the answer.
-With the need to help the public better understand, FTC embarked on a bit of a mission, culminating in an extensive video to be used on its local TV station.
+FTC and FTC Diversified Services, LLC have made educating the public on broadband a priority for the past several years.
+One discovery made was that people of all socio-economic levels did not understand the need for bandwidth and what speed they required for a positive experience.
+In fact, even professionals, when asked during presentations, seldom knew what speed they had.

+So, FTC and FTC DS embarked on a bit of a mission, culminating in an extensive video to be used on its local TV station.
 The same video was broken up into segments for use on its website.

-Further, computers were donated to community centers to teach residents, particularly senior citizens, about the internet and how they can use it to improve their quality of life.
-The Shiloh Community Center, still under development, is a facility with numerous uses for those in Sumter and Lee counties.
-It will be a meeting space and since FTC donated 15 desktop computers, it will be a location for the training and utilization of broadband.
-The company also donated the keyboards and mice to equip the desktops.
-Also, FTC recently donated 11 desktop computers, complete with keyboards and mice, for use in an established training session at the South Sumter Resource Center, a county-operated facility complete with a branch of the local library.
-In Clarendon County, conversations with the K&H Resource Center for senior citizens in Summerton led to discussion about a donation of computers to bolster its computer area.
-Further, FTC reached out to the University of South Carolina Sumter to help cultivate a relationship with K&H. USC Sumter has an iLab, which focuses on the instruction of Apple products.
-FTC could also entertain partnerships with Central Carolina Technical College campuses in all three counties to hold community classes to train residents on the power and utilization of broadband. dtilization of broadband.
+Also, the companies are helping make broadband and its use available to the public.
+The Shiloh Community Center, still being developed, is a facility in the Sumter/Lee area.
+It will be a meeting space and since FTC and FTC DS donated 15 desktop computers, it will be a location for the training and utilization of broadband.
+FTC donated 11 desktop computers for use in an established training session at the South Sumter Resource Center, a county-operated facility complete with a branch of the local library.

+Conversations with the K&H Resource Center for senior citizens in Clarendon were recently held about donating computers to bolster its computer area.
+FTC reached out to the University of South Carolina Sumter to help cultivate a relationship with K&H to utilize the school's iLab.

+FTC donated 15 computers, along with the wiring, keyboards, mice and local networking, including a switch and cabling, to equip the Digital Lane facility in Williamsburg County.
+Additionally, 1 Gigabit Internet service for one year was donated.
+Finally, free Wi-Fi access is also being added at the Kingstree Recreation Center, both on the inside and outside.

+FTC and FTC DS could also entertain partnerships with the Central Carolina Technical College campuses in Lee, Clarendon and Sumter counties along with Williamsburg Technical College to hold community classes.

 As part of the Project, identify any areas that the Applicant would be willing to provide free public Wi-Fi in a central or community location to improve access for all South Carolinians and for what period of time.

 FTC offers and maintains public Wi-Fi to multiple areas in four of the five counties it serves with a plan under way to add the fifth, Williamsburg County.
 The Kingstree Recreation Department, located at 375 Nelson Boulevard, will have coverage at the recreation facility, both inside and outside.
 The town's baseball and softball fields along with an outside basketball court are located at the facility.

+The following is a complete list of existing FTC public Wi-Fi locations:

+Florence County

+Business District of Lake City

+Main Street

+Sumter - Bobby Richardson Baseball Complex - 416 South Wise Drive

+Central Carolina Technical College

+506 North Guignard Drive

+Business District of Sumter

+Main Street

+Palmetto Tennis Center

+400 Theatre Drive

+University of South Carolina Sumter

+200 Miller Road

+Lee County - Chappell Park - 397 Chappell Drive

+Bishopville

+Clarendon County

+John C. Land Landing

+Greenall Road

+Summerton

+Will the Project deliver broadband in the approved Project Service Area that meets or exceeds symmetrical download and upload speeds of 100/100 Mbps?

+Yes

-The following is a complete list of existing FTC public Wi-Fi locations: Florence County Business District of Lake City Main Street Sumter Bobby Richardson Baseball Complex 416 South Wise Drive Central Carolina Technical College 506 North Guignard Drive Business District of Sumter Main Street Palmetto Tennis Center 400 Theatre Drive University of South Carolina Sumter 200 Miller Road Lee County Chappell Park 397 Chappell Drive Bishopville Clarendon County John C. Land Landing Greenall Road Summerton Vill the Project deliver broadband in the approved Project Service Area that meets or exceeds symmetrical download and upload speeds of 100/100 Mbps?
-Yes If no to above, explain and provide support demonstrating why the Project will not deliver such speeds and provide an affidavit that 100/100 Mbps symmetrical download/upload speeds are not practicable.
+If no to above, explain and provide support demonstrating why the Project will not deliver such speeds and provide an affidavit that 100/100 Mbps symmetrical download/upload speeds are not practicable.

 N/A